ivan-hc/ivan-hc/README.md

 ![Readme](https://img.shields.io/github/stars/ivan-hc/AppMan)
 ![Readme](https://img.shields.io/github/license/ivan-hc/AppMan)

 If you don't want to put your app manager in a specific path but want to use it portable and want to install / update / manage all your apps locally, download ["AppMan"](https://github.com/ivan-hc/AppMan) instead.
 With this script you will be able to decide where to install your applications (at the expense of a greater consumption of resources if the system is used by more users).
-AppMan is portable, all you have to do is write the name of a folder in your `$HOME` where you can install all the applications available in [the "AM" database](https://github.com/ivan-hc/AM-Application-Manager/tree/main/programs), and without root privileges:
+AppMan is portable, all you have to do is write the name of a folder in your `$HOME` where you can install all the applications available in [the "AM" database](https://github.com/ivan-hc/AM-Application-Manager/tree/main/programs), and without root privileges.

 -------------------------------------------------------